ibsaajadam/ibsaajadam/README.md

 ### Hi there, I am Ibsaa Jamal Adam 👋

-## My main passion is Front-End Development.
+## My main passion is Full-Stack Development.

 ### But I also love Designing(UI/UX).